11 year-old cancer survivor collecting Christmas gifts for kids in hospital

 Click here for updates on this story

-Ionia (WXMI) -- An 11 year-old girl in Ionia is spreading Christmas cheer and collecting gifts to give to children with long-term hospital stays.
+IONIA, Mi (WXMI) -- An 11-year-old girl in Ionia is spreading Christmas cheer and collecting gifts to give to children with long-term hospital stays.

 “The first time we got a ton of packages it made me really happy,” Mchalie said.